Homosexuality and the Anglican Communion: Scottish Episcopal Church

 The Scottish Episcopal Church (SEC) does not have a policy against ordaining non-celibate gay clergy, thus such ordinations are theoretically allowed.
-They announced this on 23 March 2005:

-"[We] had never regarded the fact that someone was in a close relationship with a member of the same sex as in itself constituting a bar to the exercise of an ordained ministry ...
-We do not have a synodical decision like the Church of England has, which it made a number of years ago, and therefore if someone who was of a homosexual orientation felt a sense of call to the ordained ministry then we would begin the process of testing that vocation.
-We wouldn't bar him or her simply because they were homosexual."
+They announced this on 23 March 2005: "[We] had never regarded the fact that someone was in a close relationship with a member of the same sex as in itself constituting a bar to the exercise of an ordained ministry".

 Headlines in North America announced that the Scottish Episcopal Church had agreed to ordain gay and lesbian people in committed relationships.
 The Church thus released a statement pointing out that the policy was not news.
-Regarding the media release, the Church said: "Press interest has focused on one small part of the overall statement".
-It continued to say that:
+Regarding the media release, the Church said:

-"In referring to the fact that there is no current bar to ordination for someone who might be in a close relationship with a member of the same sex, the Bishops were simply stating the present position as it applies in Scotland where, unlike some other provinces, no motion discouraging such ordinations has ever been passed by our General Synod.
-Consequently, the statement earlier this month does not represent any change in policy on the part of the Bishops."In 2005, clergy were able to enter into same-sex civil partnerships, and sexual abstinence is not a requirement in the Scottish Episcopal Church for such civil unions.
+In referring to the fact that there is no current bar to ordination for someone who might be in a close relationship with a member of the same sex, the Bishops were simply stating the present position as it applies in Scotland where, unlike some other provinces, no motion discouraging such ordinations has ever been passed by our General Synod.
+Consequently, the statement earlier this month does not represent any change in policy on the part of the Bishops.In 2005, clergy were able to enter into same-sex civil partnerships, and sexual abstinence is not a requirement in the Scottish Episcopal Church for such civil unions.
 Since 2008, St. Mary Cathedral in Glasgow has offered blessings for civil partnerships.

 In 2015, the Scottish Episcopal Church voted in favour of same-sex marriage ceremonies.
 Following that vote, Dundee Cathedral hosted its first same-sex blessing service.
 In 2016, the General Synod voted in favour of amending the marriage canon to include same gender couples; the change required a second reading in 2017.
 The motion was approved by 97 votes to 33 with 3 abstentions.

 After the Synod, David Chillingworth, Primus of the Scottish Episcopal Church, gave his assessment of the situation regarding the change in the marriage canon.
 In 2017, the General Synod approved the amendment to the marriage canon to include same-sex couples in the second reading.